frankvalbuena/Boundaries/README.md

     // In order for implementing this you may need to depend on other boundary. typealias Dependencies = BoundaryList.Add<AFrameworkRelatedBoundary>

-    // This function is part of AdapterBoundary and is the place where you create the plugin implementation. func makePlugin() -> UseCase.Plugin {
+    // This function is part of AdapterBoundary.
+This is the place where you create the plugin implementation. func makePlugin() -> UseCase.Plugin {
         // Create the input ports of the plugins, providing the implementation. return ModelBoundary.Plugin(